edaniszewski/pylint-quotes/README.md

 it enforces one type but if using the other type would avoid some escaping then it enforces the other one.
 To use those smart types the config is 'single-avoid-escape', and 'double-avoid-escape'.

+## Developing
+If you wish to develop the pylint-quotes project to fix a bug, add a feature, or extend it for your own uses, the [Makefile](Makefile) provides a bunch of helpful development targets.
+For a full list of the targets, see the Makefile, or you can use `make help`.

+For convenience, `pipenv` is used to manage development dependencies.
+Before starting development, you should `make init` to install `pipenv` if you don't already have it and create a virtualenv with the project development dependencies.
+From there, you can use:
+- `make test` to run the unit tests
+- `make coverage` to run unit tests and get a coverage report
+- `make lint` to perform source code linting

+## License
+Pylint-quotes is licensed under an MIT license -- see [LICENSE](LICENSE) for more info.